This is who I am!

 Video Game Design:

-I believe in the power of video games, and I’ve seen firsthand how they can positivity impact children and adolescents with various speech and language difficulties.
+I believe in the power of video games, and I’ve seen, firsthand, how they can positivity impact children and adolescents with various speech and language difficulties.
 In an attempt to better understand video games, I often reverse engineer them to fully understand the most important fundamentals that make those digital creations engaging and exciting.
 As a video game designer, I find great joy in planning stories, writing character dialogue, sketching graphics, testing game mechanics, and collaboratively working with others to help produce final versions of video games that resonate with players.

 I think deeply about user experience and how natural or unnatural it is to interact with and within a unique digital world.
 This allows me to infuse stories and characters into digital systems that respond to every possible action a person could take during the course of playing an original video game.
 Through countless prototypes to see what works well and what should be omitted, I strengthen my problem-solving skills as I take a video game from the idea stage all the way to final completion.